newrelic-experimental/tsm-enablement-workshops/otel-astro-demo/instructions_selfhost.md

 ## Environment Setup (Ubuntu)

 The following is a useful user data script for an ec2 Ubunutu launch template.
-You could also run these (as root) in your V directly.
+You could also run these (as root) in your VM directly.

 ```
 exec > >(tee /var/log/user-data.log|logger -t user-data -s 2>/dev/console) 2>&1